 Low Ankle Injury

-The classic ankle injury where the ankle rolls inward stretching the ligaments that connect the bones in the ankle joint.
+This is the classic ankle injury where the ankle rolls inward stretching the ligaments that connect the bones in the ankle joint.
 Medically this is called an inversion ankle sprain.
 80% of all ankle injuries are inversion related.
-The alternative to an inversion sprain would be when the ankle rolls outward, again stretching the ligaments that connect the bones in the ankle joint in an eversion ankle sprain.
+The alternative to an inversion sprain would be when the ankle rolls outward, again stretching the ligaments that connect the bones in the ankle joint resulting in an eversion ankle sprain.

 High Ankle Injury

-These occur when the foot/ankle externally rotate which stretches the tissue holding the two lower leg bones (tibia & fibula) together.
-This injury occurs above the ankle joint thus the name high ankle injury.
+High ankle injuries occur when the foot/ankle externally rotate, stretching the tissue holding the two lower leg bones (tibia & fibula) together.
+This injury occurs above the ankle joint, thus the name high ankle injury.
 An athlete with a high ankle injury will have more pain and a longer rehabilitation period when compared to a low ankle injury.
 Medically this injury is called a ‘syndesmotic’ ankle injury.

 Recovering from an Ankle Injury

-Depending on the type and severity of the sprain you get, there are a variety of treatment options available to help get you back in the game as quickly and safely as possible.
-Before returning to play or beginning any rehabilitation on your injured ankle, it's important for you to consult your sports medicine professional to receive a treatment plan that is specific to your injury.
+Depending on the type and severity of the sprain you get, there are a variety of treatment options available to help you return to activity as quickly and safely as possible.
+Before returning to play or beginning any rehabilitation on your injured ankle, it's important for you to consult your medical professional to receive a treatment plan that is specific to your injury.